 There can be physical and chemical variability between a generic and brand name drug.
 For instance, inactive ingredients do not have to be the same in generic medications.
 Inactive ingredients include coatings, flavorings, and binders.
 Generic drug companies must prove that inactive ingredients are not medicinally important and do not hinder the bioequivalence of their product.

-In some cases, the slight differences between brand name and generic drugs are very important, and brand name drugs are not interchangeable with generic versions.
-This is the case when the acceptable difference in absorption between generic and brand name medication greatly affects the drug’s effectiveness.
-An example is warfarin, an anticoagulant drug.
-Drugs with little difference between a toxic and effective dose, such as digoxin (used to treat heart failure), are usually dispensed as brand name only.
-Because generic drugs may cause differences in seizure management, anti-epileptic drugs are usually not replaced with a generic version.
+In some cases, the slight differences between brand name and generic drugs are very important, and some brand name drugs are not interchangeable with generic versions.
+One example is warfarin, an anticoagulant drug.
+The legally acceptable difference in absorption between the generic and brand name medication greatly affects the drug’s effectiveness.
+Physicians usually prescribe brand name medications when there is little difference between an effective and a toxic dose, such as digoxin (used to treat heart failure).
+Because generic drugs may cause changes in seizure management, most anti-epileptic drugs are not interchangeable.
 Finally, inactive ingredients may trigger allergic or adverse reactions that make the brand name medication preferable over its generic analogue.
 In this case, physicians will prescribe the brand name medication and pharmacists must fill the prescription exactly as written.
-Although they are often the only option available, brand name medication is still very expensive, and insurance companies are likely to require higher copays or refuse to cover the cost of the medication at all.
+Although they are sometimes the only option available, brand name medication is still very expensive, and insurance companies are likely to require higher copays or refuse to cover the cost of the medication.
 This makes brand names drugs a very costly option.